farm-ng/amiga-app-template-kivy/README.md

 ```bash
 ls apps/
 ```
+### Test the app

-Before any changes, lets see if we can run this app.
+Before any changes, lets see if we can run this app locally on your system.
 ```bash
 apps/<your app name>/entry.sh
 ```